Anxiety Resources: Find a Therapist & Get Help

 - Don't let cost be a barrier.
 Many therapists offer sliding scale fees.
 Community mental health centers offer low-cost options.
 Some universities offer free therapy through training clinics.
 While you wait, building healthy daily habits for anxiety management — including better sleep hygiene and regular exercise — can make a real difference.

 - If you're seeking help for a child or teen, look for therapists who specialize in youth anxiety.
+If parenting anxiety about AI is part of the picture, family therapy can address both your concerns and your child's.
 Our guide to helping children cope with AI-related anxiety offers age-appropriate strategies parents can use at home.

 Recommended Reading